 So in today’s blog post, I want to define what boundaries actually are, give examples of good boundaries and unhealthy boundaries (illustrating how boundaries impact nearly every area of our lives), and talk about what it takes to (re)learn and practice something different if you suspect you may have unhealthy boundaries in some areas (hint: it’s never too late to change this!).
+And if you would like to dive into this topic even more and understand how to create and set healthy boundaries in your own life, please be sure to explore my signature online course, Hard Families, Good Boundaries.

 So What Exactly *Are* Boundaries?